opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 - Adding a `<hash>` of the artifact allows multiple artifacts of the same type to exist with little risk of collision or race conditions.
 - Periodic garbage collection may be performed by clients pushing new referrers, deleting stale referrers that have been replaced with newer versions, and tags that no longer point to an accessible manifest.
 - Clients can verify the registry does not support the `referrers` API by querying the API and checking for a 404.

+##### Manifest Migration

+When upgrading existing registries, the following manifests MUST be scanned for a `refers` field:

+1. Any existing `application/vnd.oci.image.manifest.v1+json` manifest referenced by a [digest tag](#digest-tags)
+2. Any newly uploaded `application/vnd.oci.image.manifest.v1+json` and `application/vnd.oci.artifact.manifest.v1+json` manifests

+Clients SHALL NOT expect manifests uploaded before the [referrers API](#referrers-api) is available on that registry, without using a [digest tag](#digest-tags), will be included in future API responses.

 ## Requirements